grnet/djnro/docs/installation/upgrading-from-1.2.md

 ### Participant display changes

 Only participants marked as active will be displayed under *Participating Institutions* from now on.

+### Timestamp fixes for InstServer and ServiceLoc

+Timestamps (*ts*) on the `InstServer` and `ServiceLoc` objects are now updated on every change, including changes to subordinate objects like `Contact`.
+This ensures that such changes are picked up by the eduroam database.

+### Realm-server configuration (administrative users only)

+DjNRO 1.3 adds the RealmServer model, which allows recording RADIUS servers operated by the NRO for the country-level Realm and exposing them in the Roaming Operator data export.
+This allows the NRO to get RadSec certificates issued by eduPKI via the admin interface in eduroam CAT.

+As the RealmServers will be configured only by the NRO admin, there are no dedicated UI pages for the RealmServers and they can only be managed via the Django admin pages.

 ## Backing up database